Tarko Regeneration Project

 Project Information:

-The Tarko Regeneration Project is a Human-Induced Regeneration (HIR) project located at Tarko Station, approximately 105km west of Cunnamulla in South West Queensland.
+The Tarko Regeneration Project is a Human-Induced Regeneration (HIR) project located on Tarko station, approximately 105 kilometers west of Cunnamulla in South West Queensland.
 Registered in August 2015, the project covers a significant area of 13,638 hectares within the Paroo Shire.
-The region is part of the Mulga Lands bioregion, an area heavily utilized for grazing sheep and cattle on large pastoral leases.
+The property is situated in the Mulga Lands bioregion, an area historically dominated by pastoral leases used for sheep and cattle grazing.